Neeltyper001/DIT_JAVA_DSA_G3_Assignments/assignment1/readme.md

-# Excercise based on printing (printing occurs from top to bottom and left to right)
+# Printing and logics
+### Excercises based on simple mathematics logic